-ZVOX is at it again with the mid-range priced SB500 3.1-channel soundbar with a 4" built-in subwoofer (on Amazon).
+ZVOX is at it again with the mid-range priced SB500 soundbar with built-in subwoofer (on Amazon).
 It provides all of the same sound clarity features through AccuVoice that ZVOX is known for.
-With the SB500, you can also enjoy Dolby Digital integrations.

-The ZVOX SB500 is a mid-range 3.1-channel soundbar with three speakers, a built-in 4" subwoofer with MegaBass, and 140 watts of power handling.
-It supports Dolby Digital surround sound, and it includes AccuVoice for digital clarity and Bluetooth compatibility for wireless streaming.
-It comes with an RCA stereo input, an optical digital audio input, and a coaxial digital audio input.
+The ZVOX SB500 is a mid-range soundbar with two speakers, a built-in subwoofer with MegaBass, and 140 watts of power handling.
+It comes with an RCA stereo input and an optical digital audio input.

 Like the other ZVOX soundbar systems on our list, the ZVOX SB500 is without HDMI ARC connectivity, HDMI inputs, and USB inputs, and it is not compatible with smart home systems like Amazon Alexa or Google Home.

-The Samsung Sound+ 3-Channel Hi-Res Soundbar (on Amazon) is a mid-range soundbar that is focused on delivering high-resolution, full-spectrum sound with the addition of an internal subwoofer.
+The Samsung HW-S60T Soundbar with Built-in Subwoofer (on Amazon) is a mid-range soundbar that is focused on delivering high-resolution, full-spectrum sound with the addition of an internal subwoofer.
 It comes from top tech appliance and device brand Samsung – one of the biggest names in technology.

-The Samsung Sound+ 3-Channel Hi-Res Soundbar is here to deliver a high-resolution, full-spectrum sound, in addition to powerful bass with an internal subwoofer.
-You can utilize 4K pass-through to connect to any 4K video source, and it comes with 180W of total system power.
+The Samsung HW-S60T Soundbar with Built-in Subwoofer is here to deliver a high-resolution, full-spectrum sound, in addition to powerful bass with an internal subwoofer.

-There are nine built-in speakers for an immersive, room-filling sound experience, as well as dedicated amplifiers and the powerful built-in subwoofer for bass.
-It supports DTS and Dolby Digital, and it includes an analog audio, an optical digital audio, a USB 2.0, and an HDMI input.
-It is also Bluetooth enabled and compatible with Amazon Alexa.
+There are six built-in speakers for an immersive, room-filling sound experience, as well as dedicated amplifiers and the powerful built-in subwoofer for bass.
+It also has built-in Amazon Alexa.

 Wohome is a leading manufacturer of smart home products, including WiFi video doorbells, soundbars, and dehumidifiers.
 It is quickly becoming a recognized name in the soundbar market.
-The Wohome S10 (on Amazon) is a low-priced 2.1-channel soundbar with one 3" built-in subwoofer, DSP (Digital Signal Processing) technology, and multiple inputs.
+The Wohome Sound Bar 32-Inch 80W Soundbar with Built-in Subwoofer (on Amazon) is a low-priced 2.1-channel soundbar with built-in subwoofer, DSP (Digital Signal Processing) technology, and multiple inputs.

-The Wohome S10 is a 34-inch soundbar that includes three drivers: a built-in 3-inch subwoofer and two 3-inch full-range speakers.
-It has a total output of 100 dB of surround sound to fill your room and is compatible with 40" TVs and larger.
+The Wohome Sound Bar 32-Inch 80W Soundbar that includes a built-in subwoofer and a full-range speaker.
+It has a total output of 100 dB of surround sound to fill your room and is compatible with 40″ TVs and larger.
 Enjoy DSP technology for clear voices and an immersive home theater sound experience.
-DSP on the S10 includes four sound modes: movie, music, news, and default (with adjustable bass and treble).
+DSP on the Wohome Sound Bar 32-Inch 80W Soundbar includes four sound modes: movie, music, news and 3D surround sound (with adjustable bass and treble).

-It includes Bluetooth 4.2 connectivity from up to 30 feet away and supports AUX, RCA, USB optical and coaxial inputs.
-Connect Amazon Echo via Bluetooth for additional ways of playing music.
+It includes Bluetooth 5.0 connectivity and supports AUX, RCA, USB optical and HDMI inputs.
+Connect Amazon Echo or your Echo Dot to a soundbar (our guide) via Bluetooth for additional ways of playing music.

-The S10 is a great buy for a standard soundbar that exceeds expectations, but a major downfall for this model is that it is lacking in 4K connectivity through HDMI ARC, as well as an HDMI input.
+The Wohome Sound Bar 32-Inch 80W Soundbar is a great buy for a standard soundbar that exceeds expectations, but a major downfall for this model is that it is lacking in 4K connectivity.
 Plus, it is not compatible with hands-free smart home devices like Amazon Alexa and Google Home, and there is not a dedicated app to control the device from your smartphone.

 The Wohome S11 (on Amazon) is a low-cost, highly rated 2.1-channel soundbar with exceptional dual built-in subwoofers that provide an impressive sound quality for the price.
 The Wohome S11 is comparable to soundbars by more recognized brand names for higher prices, as is the standard across the board for Wohome Audio’s products.